jordanmaguire/seed_helper/README.md

 - `:suffix` Pass in a string to suffix the output.
 - `:color` Pass in a symbol representing the color your want the ouput to be.
 The list of acceptable colors can be found in colored gem's [documentation](https://github.com/defunkt/colored/blob/master/lib/colored.rb).

-So, there are three methods of customizing the output of SeedFormatter.
+So, there are three methods of customizing the output of SeedHelper.

 1: Pass in the options